ASDFDev/Repo-Manifest/README.md

 $ chmod a+x ~/bin/repo
 ```

-After that, create a working directory simply initiazlize your local repository.
+After that, create a working directory and simply initiazlize your local repository.

 ```bash
 $ mkdir PAS